kappasquare/eski/README.md

 ### Disclaimer
 Eski currently only supports GET requests.
 As of yet, there are no requirements or plans to support other methods.
 Eski was named to abbreviate Easy Schema.
 Easy + Schema = Eski :)

+NOTE: Eski will be temporarily halting javascript support.

 ### Roadmap
 - [ ] Add UTs